 It’s up to our Applications people to translate forecast data into future-focused systems and applications.
 Overseeing the full development lifecycle, they create forecasting visualisation tools, commercial web applications, and customer-specific systems for organisations such as the Ministry of Defence and the Environment Agency.
 Our customers are varied so our interfaces and programmes must reflect this – ranging from complex structures used by industries to simple desktop widgets for home use.

-KEY LANGUAGES AND TECHNOLOGIES: Java, Flex, HTML 5, XML, Python, JBoss, Tomcat
+KEY LANGUAGES: Java, Oracle, PLSQL, Python, Fortran, MongoDB, HTML 5, XML, Python, JBoss, Tomcat

-World-renowned, state-of-the-art infrastructure needs to be well looked after by the right people.
-For us, this means much more than just ‘IT Support’ – if our systems or networks aren’t working perfectly, this can prevent us from being able to carry out vital weather services that our customers and the public rely on.
+World-renowned, state-of-the-art infrastructure needs to be well managed .
+For us, this means much more than just ‘IT Support’ – if our systems or networks aren’t working perfectly, this can prevent us from being able to deliver vital weather services that our customers and the public rely on.

-KEY LANGUAGES AND ENVIRONMENTS INCLUDE: Windows, Linux, AIX, networking technology such as CISCO, Oracle, Storage and IBM mainframe technologies
+KEY TECHNOLOGIES INCLUDE: Windows, Linux, AIX, networking technology such as CISCO, Oracle, Storage, IBM mainframe technologies

 The Met Office provides a 24/7 capability all year round, providing key information to commercial and government customers when they need it most.
 The Production environment is one of the most advanced in UK government.
 A dedicated team of Service Transition professionals are responsible for continually assuring and managing changes to these systems.
 They also coordinate the many service providers, suppliers, development and project people involved in new releases of software, hardware and documentation.
 Our varied technologies and customer base provide constant interest and challenge for the team.
 Professional ITIL skills and experience are at the heart of this programme.